 On April 9, 1942, Ray became a Prisoner Of War when the Filipino and American forces on Bataan were surrendered.
 With his brother, Fay, he took part in the death march.
 He and many other members of A Company, made their way to Mariveles at the southern tip of Bataan, where they started what became known as the death march.

 Ray made his way north toward San Fernando.
 Once there, he and the other POWs were held in a bullpen.
 The pen had been used by other POWs the night before and full of human waste.
 After spending the night at San Fernando, the POWs were packed into small wooden boxcars used to haul sugarcane.
 The cars could hold forty men, but the Japanese packed 100 men into each one.
 They then shut the doors.
 The heat and smell were unbearable.
-Those men who died remained standing.
-At Capas, the POWs disembarked.
-The bodies of the dead fell out of the cars.
+Those men who died remained standing since they could not fall to the floors.
+At Capas, the POWs disembarked and the bodies of the dead fell out of the cars.

 The POWs walked the last eight kilometers to Camp O’Donnell which was an unfinished Filipino Army Training Base.
 The Japanese pressed the camp into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.